Anal fissure experiences

 Read preview →LIS surgery recovery week by week

-A week-by-week look at what people experience during recovery from lateral internal sphincterotomy — the physical changes, the milestones, and what each stage typically involves.
+A week-by-week look at what people experience during recovery from lateral internal sphincterotomy — the physical changes, the milestones.

 Read preview →